Nik Brunner's personal website - a black and white photograph of a modernist house representing his digital home

 DealerCenter Digital

-Worked across the full spectrum of frontend development—from feature implementation and bug fixes to code reviews, mentoring, and cross-team coordination for a mature Electron application serving hundreds of bike retailers.
+I worked across the full spectrum of frontend development—from feature implementation and bug fixes to code reviews, mentoring, and cross-team coordination for a mature Electron application serving hundreds of bike retailers.

-Mentored junior developers through pair programming and code reviews.
-Established technical standards and conventions across the team, including translation guidelines, BEM naming, and TypeScript best practices.
-Served as technical hub between management, backend, and frontend teams.
+Mentoring junior developers through pair programming and code reviews was another key part of the role.
+I established technical standards and conventions across the team, including translation guidelines, BEM naming, and TypeScript best practices, and served as a technical hub between management, backend, and frontend teams.

 diva-e